vonschutter/RTD-Setup/modules/macos-kvm.mod/README.md

 ![RTD macOS KVM](Media_files/macos-kvm-desktop.png "RTD macOS KVM")

-This module prepares a Linux host for macOS QEMU/KVM workflows without storing large Apple installer images in the RTD-Setup repository.
+This module prepares a Linux host for macOS QEMU/KVM workflows. rtd-macos-kvm will configure a VM on your Linux machine that runs MacOS with minimal setup.
+This will allow you to run Apple software and test or play around with MacOS.
+However, it is likely not a great ides to attempt to run heavy applications using lost of video memory to function.

 ## Purpose